Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 48. Dotori-muk (도토리묵)

 Dotori-muk is an acorn starch-based jelly.
 It’s a low-calorie dish with a slightly bitter, earthy taste.
-This dish used the plentiful acorns produced in Korea’s mountainous regions each autumn.
+This dish uses the plentiful acorns produced in Korea’s mountainous regions each autumn.

 Before serving, it is cut into squares and seasoned with a spicy and tangy sauce.
 Dotori-muk is a viable lunch option to pack when traveling long distances since it doesn’t spoil quickly.

-Whether you’re a fan of Korean recipes or have reasons for studying Korean to dive deep into the intriguing planet of K-food, you will surely love this.
+Whether you’re a fan of Korean recipes or have reasons for studying Korean to dive deep into the intriguing world of K-food, you will surely love this.

 49. Injeolmi (인절미)

-Injeolmi is a type of tteok (rice cake) made from pounded glutinous rice steamed.
-It has a mildly sweet flavor, a chewy texture, and a sticky texture.
+Injeolmi is a type of tteok (rice cake) made from steamed, pounded glutinous rice.
+It has a mildly sweet, chewy, and sticky texture.

-After shaping into bite-sized chunks, these rice cakes are frequently coated with soybean powder, black sesame seed powder, mashed red beans, and other ingredients.
+After being shaped into bite-sized pieces, these rice cakes are often coated with soybean powder, black sesame seed powder, mashed red beans, and other ingredients.

 It is considered a high-quality tteok and is only consumed on special occasions and festivals.